RTKlab-BYU/worklist_generation/Walk_Through.md

 ---

 ## Step 1
-In this step, we will generate the metadata excell sheet by entering some basic inforamtion about the different experimental/biological conditions.
+In this step, we will capture some basic metadata.
+There are three substeps

-In the terminal enter:
+1. Use a commandline interface to enter some meta-data
+2. Receive a metadata Excel template
+3. Enter information in the template about the different experimental/biological conditions.

+We start in the terminal, by entering the following command:

 ```bash
 python run.py -s 1